xmos/audio_test_tools/README.rst

 Summary
 -------

-This repo contains several Python scrips and XC functions used for testing lib_audio_pipelines and its dependent libs.
+This repo contains several Python scrips and XC functions used for testing audio pipelines and the dependent libs.

 Features
 ........